 The Menopause Management Course for Nurse Practitioners

-Gain the knowledge and confidence to deliver evidence-based menopause care from perimenopause, menopause, and beyond, developed by nurse practitioners with leading experts and open to all clinicians across North America.
+Build confidence in evidence-based menopause care from perimenopause through menopause and beyond with a self-paced online course, created by nurse practitioners in collaboration with leading experts for clinicians across North America.

 Meet the creators